d12frosted/elpa-mirror/gnu/consult-readme.txt

    be used for =completion-at-point=.
 This function is particularily useful in combination with Vertico or Icomplete, since these UIs do not provide their own =completion-in-region-function=.
-Selectrum already comes with its own function.
+Selectrum already comes with its own function, which is similar to =consult-completion-in-region=.
 However you may not want to transfer the completion at point into the minibuffer and prefer to see the completions directly in the buffer as a small popup.
 In that case you can either use the [[https://github.com/minad/corfu][Corfu]] or the [[https://github.com/company-mode/company-mode][Company]] package.
  - =consult-theme=: Select a theme and disable all currently enabled themes.
 Supports live preview of the theme while scrolling through the candidates.